bali-tech/bali-tech.github.io/_posts/2025-12-15-sample-post.md

 layout: post
 title: "Understanding the Foundation of Indian Governance"
 date: 2025-12-15 10:00:00 +0530
-author: "Your Name"
+author: "Baliram Kale"
-category: "Governance"
+category: "Politics"
 ---

 This is a sample blog post to demonstrate how content is structured in your new Jekyll blog.
 Writing and publishing new articles is straightforward.